Student Code of Conduct

 Initiation and Investigation of Code Violations

 Initiation.
-Person(s) witnessing or experiencing what they believe to be a possible non-academic code violation should provide the information to the Vice President of Enrollment and Student Development.
+Person(s) witnessing or experiencing what they believe to be a possible non-academic code violation should provide the information to the Senior Director of Student Success and Development.
 In cases where the alleged activity may involve a violation of criminal law in addition to a violation of code, information and/or complaints should be provided to the Cincinnati State Police.
 The College will review all information and/or complaints received and may conduct a preliminary investigation of the alleged violation.

 Investigation.
 The Cincinnati State Police shall have primary responsibility for the investigation of acts that involve suspected violation of federal, state, or local laws and applicable College policies.
-The Associate Dean of Enrollment and Student Development or his/her designee is authorized to investigate allegations involving violations of the Student Code of Conduct other than those involving academic misconduct.
+The Senior Director of Student Success and Development or his/her designee is authorized to investigate allegations involving violations of the Student Code of Conduct other than those involving academic misconduct.
 The Dean of the academic division is authorized to investigate allegations involving academic misconduct in that academic division.
 During the investigation of an alleged non-academic violation of the Student Code of Conduct, the student allegedly involved in misconduct will be sent a letter describing the alleged violation, requesting the student to make an appointment to discuss the matter, and specifying a date by which the appointment must be made.
-Upon receipt of a Student Code of Conduct report by the Vice President of Enrollment and Student Development, a registration hold will also be placed in the student’s record in the student information database.
+Upon receipt of a Student Code of Conduct report by the Senior Director of Student Success and Development, a registration hold will also be placed in the student’s record in the student information database.
 Any person believed to have information relevant to an investigation may also be contacted and requested to make an appointment to discuss the matter.
-Upon completion of an investigation, the Vice President will decide upon an appropriate course of action, which may include taking no further action, deferring further action with or without conditions, or initiating charges with the appropriate College judicial body.
+Upon completion of an investigation, the Senior Director of Student Success and Development will decide upon an appropriate course of action, which may include taking no further action, deferring further action with or without conditions, or initiating charges with the appropriate College judicial body.